Your Guide to the Sebastian Inlet

 Once you’re done stepping into the distant past, come back to the future and stop by the Sebastian Fishing Museum, where you can learn about the history of the fishing industry here and the early families that set up fish houses.
 Pictures and video presentations showcasing the lagoon fishing industry, fishing gear, and replicas of the commercial fish house and dock will be a cultural treat for anyone.

 There are plenty of activities and things to do besides the few we mentioned.
 You can even plan for reunions, weddings, parties, and meetings if you want to.
-Check out the full list here.

 Places to Eat

 Now you can’t forget to think about food and who would want to anyways.
 Pack a few coolers and enjoy a picnic at the beach under one of the pavilions available.
 Not wanting to do all the work or plan for meals?
 There’s a restaurant right in the park.
 BG’s Surfside Grill, the park’s official concessionaire, will take care of those hunger pangs with their easy-to-choose from menu.

 If you want to make your time spent at Sebastian Inlet done right, then plan for a real outdoor adventure and go camping.
 There are over 50 sites to choose from, whether you are going all primitive or more of a glamping RV experience.
 If camping is totally not for you, there are places to rest your head located just north of the area in Indialantic and Melbourne Beach.